 - Configure the logon credentials.

 - Password: Enter the Logon Password value that you set in the Logon Credentials section when you create the instance.
 In this example,

 systemctl start httpd

-- Enable Apache to run at startup.
+- Configure Apache to run on system startup.

 systemctl enable httpd